Beach Volleyball Anyone?

 Place raisins or dates and water in food processor and process.
 Add peanut butter and process until smooth.
 Add protein powder and salt and process to combine thoroughly.
 Add more water as needed.
 Add the dried cherries or cranberries and the cereal and pulse just enough to combine.
 Place a two foot long piece of wax paper in an 8×8 inch dish with half of the wax paper hanging over the edge.
 Pour mixture into dish.
 Use the wax paper to press the mixture evenly in the pan.
 For best results, place in freezer for one hour to help firm.
 Cut into eight equal pieces.
 Wrap individually and refrigerate or freeze.
 Per serving: 230 calories, 6g fat, 29g carbs, 4g fiber, 15g protein.

-For more bar recipes visit the Oxygen Magazine website and pick up a past copy of September 2010 issue of Oxygen magazine for an in-depth article on protein bars complete with six customized high-protein snacks
+Oxygen Magazine website and pick up a past copy of September 2010 issue of Oxygen magazine for an in-depth article on protein bars complete with six customized high-protein snacks